Nat-Lab/chunithm-touch/readme.md

 If you are using `segatools`:

-1. Download `chuni-touch` from the [release](https://github.com/Nat-Lab/chunithm-touch/releases) page.
+1. Download `chuni-touch.zip` from the [release](https://github.com/Nat-Lab/chunithm-touch/releases) page.
-2. Unzip `chuni-touch`, you will find `ctw.dll` and `chuniio.dll`.
+2. Unzip `chuni-touch.zip`, you will find `ctw.dll` and `chuniio.dll`.
 3. Copy them to the `bin` folder of your game.
 Replace `chuniio.dll` if it already exists.
 4. Open `start.bat` with any text editor.
 Find the line `inject -d -k chunihook.dll chuniApp.exe`.
 5. Append `-k ctw.dll` after `-k chunihook.dll`, so the line looks like this: `inject -d -k chunihook.dll -k ctw.dll chuniApp.exe`.

 ### Usage

-Just tap and slide on the screen.
-Slide up to simulate the IR sensor.
+Just tap/slide on the screed and slide up to simulate the IR sensor.
+A video demo of how touch controls work is available [here](https://youtu.be/Uknwet_-wWw).
 Use F1, F2, and F3 for test, service, and to insert coin.

 ### Configuration